OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

     This is **only for initial** OpenNebula deployment, not applicable for upgrades!

 Initial OpenNebula deployment on a very first start creates a user ``oneadmin`` **inside the OpenNebula** (not to be confused with system user ``oneadmin`` in the Front-end operating system!) based on randomly generated password read from ``/var/lib/one/.one/one_auth``.
-To set the own user password since the very start, proceed with following steps before starting the services:
+To set the own user password since the very beginning, proceed with the following steps before starting the services:

 1. Login in as the ``oneadmin`` system user with this command: